Logo

 Tony Blair was supported by Lord Falconer, who stated that the war had been authorised by United Nations Security Council Resolution 1441.

-Tony Blair himself has defended his involvement in the Iraq War by highlighting the findings of the Iraq Survey Group, which found that Saddam attempted to lift sanctions by undermining them, which would then enable him to restart his WMD program.
+Tony Blair himself has defended his involvement in the Iraq War by highlighting the findings of the Iraq Survey Group, which found that Saddam had attempted to get sanctions lifted by undermining them, which would have enabled him to restart his WMD program.

-The Chilcot report after the conclusion of the Iraq Inquiry was issued on 6 July 2016 and it criticised Tony Blair for joining the US in the war in Iraq in 2003.
+The Chilcot report issued after the conclusion of the Iraq Inquiry was published on 6 July 2016; it criticised Tony Blair for joining the US in the war in Iraq in 2003.

 The Tony Blair Institute confirmed that it has received donations from the US State Department and Saudi Arabia.